 New York: A Documentary Film, directed by Ric Burns, is about 15 hours long, and is a good introduction to the history of the city.
 The film quotes various writers, such as Philip Hone, who was the mayor of New York from 1826 to 1827.
 Hone kept a diary from 1828 until his death in 1851; Hone’s diary is a good source of information about that period of New York history.
 Another New Yorker, George Templeton Strong (1820-1875), kept a diary for almost 40 years.
-His entries during the Civil War years have been called the Northern equivalent of Mary Chesnut’s diary.
+His entries during the Civil War years (Diary of the Civil War: 1860-1865, by George Templeton Strong, edited by Allan Nevins) have been called the Northern equivalent of Mary Chesnut’s diary.

 A few blocks west of the South Street Seaport is Wall Street, the stock market, and the Financial District.
 One of the oldest buildings in the Financial District is Federal Hall, which was built in 1842 as a Customs House, on the location of an older building that was the first U.S. Capitol (when New York City was the capitol of the U.S.).3 The architecture of Federal Hall is classical, with columns at the entrance, and a dome inside.
 A statue of Washington is in front of the building.
 Federal Hall is run by the National Park Service; admission is free, and guided tours are also free.